SecretFoundation/docs/development/getting-started/fullstack-dapp-integration.md

    * `query`: The query message to be sent to the contract.
 In this case, it's calling the `who_is_richer` method of the contract, which returns information about the richer of the two millionaires.&#x20;
    * `code_hash`: The code hash of the contract to ensure that the contract code hasn't been tampered with.
 2. The result of this query is stored in the `query` variable.
 3. The result of the query is then pushed onto the `myQuery` array.
-This array store the results of all queries made so far, and we can display this on our React front end.&#x20;
+This array stores the results of all queries made so far, and we can display this on our React front end.&#x20;

 ### Putting it all together&#x20;